 Among the crucial points of this approach is the recognition that a truly critical position requires the evacuation of enjoyment from core fantasy elements which, due to the ideological antagonism, is unavoidably experienced as a form of cultural violence, an attack on American/Western identity. “[O]ur natural sight is ideological” and refusing it is painful: “we learn to see dictatorship in democracy, and seeing it hurts” (Žižek 2012a: 715).
 For Žižek, a woman becomes a feminist subject, “Only through renouncing the crumbs of enjoyment offered by the patriarchal discourse, from reliance of males for ‘protection’ to the pleasures provided by male ‘gallantry’” (Ibid).
 While this position is contentious amongst feminists, it is true with regard to North Korea discourse: one must identify and renounce our enjoyment of the country in order to truly challenge it.

 There are several analogies to fantasy-figures constituted in asymmetry presented below.
 The ‘Kim regime’ is typically presented as an object of hate and the ‘ordinary North Korean’ as an object of love.
 The former is an obstacle to social harmony: a threat and an object of envy (‘the Jew’), intrinsically deceitful (‘the Whore’), an immature attention-seeker (‘the Bad Seed’), and the performer of castration (‘the Mistress’).
 The ‘ordinary North Korean’ is typically an object of self-love to be rescued as a matter of masculine Duty (‘the Lady’).
 Each of these frames captures part of the logic of American North Korea discourse, providing meaning and unity of the ‘empty signifiers’ of formal Knowledge in their particular discursive contexts.
 ‘The Lady’ and ‘the Bad Seed’ operate according to the colonial logic of equivalence, or Bhabha’s “colonial mimicry,” where the desire is for the ordinary North Korean to be “almost but not quite the same” as us (Doty 1996: 40).
-The other figures generally operate according to the logic of superiority/inferiority, the common-sense approach to racism (Ibid).
+The other figures generally operate according to the logic of superiority/inferiority, the common-sense approach to racism and sexism (Ibid).

 The ‘Kim Regime’ as Obstacle to Harmony.
 The first analogy is between the formal (Symbolic) constitution of the North Korean government and ‘the Jew’ of anti-Semitism.
 The choice of ‘the Jew’ is neither arbitrary nor related to the Holocaust or Israel analogies of Chapter Two and Three.
 Anti-Semitism is not only the ‘ground-zero’ of all racism for Žižek, but of ideology in general: “the primordial fantasmatic object, the mother of all ideological objects, is the object of anti-Semitism” (Žižek 2012a: 493).